Are you an LLM? You can read better optimized documentation at /docs.md for this page in Markdown format

 Feature overview

-OrgFlow provides all the functionality you need to build, manage, automate and operate a full end-to-end Salesforce DevOps process for the vast majority of scenarios.
-For very advanced and customized use cases, OrgFlow is designed to be flexible and extensible, so you can script, automate, integrate and compose it into wider overall Salesforce DevOps workflows.
+OrgFlow provides all the functionality you need to build, manage, automate and operate a full end-to-end Salesforce DevOps process for the vast majority of scenarios, as well as powerful data management capabilities.
+OrgFlow is designed to accommodate a variety of use cases out of the box, using an intuitive web-based interface.
+For more advanced and customized use cases, OrgFlow is also designed to be flexible and extensible, so you can script, automate, integrate and compose it into wider overall Salesforce workflows.

 Here are some things you can do with OrgFlow: